 When donors specify that donations and grants, including capital grants, are for particular restricted purposes, which do not amount to pre-conditions regarding entitlement, this income is included in incoming resources of restricted funds when received.

 Other revenue earned by the trust is recognised on the following basis:

 - Interest income - as it accrues.

-Figures in Rand 2017 7 2016
+Figures in Rand 2018 2017 the state of the s

 2. PROPERTY, PLANT AND EQUIPMENT